Special Curricular Offerings

 In 2015-2016, we initiated an Immersion Spanish Pilot Program, which meets twice weekly for classes taught solely en Espanol!

 In Middle School, those with several years' experience of classroom Spanish classes (or with other extensive Spanish vocabulary experiences) may take a challenging Spanish 1 course five days per week (thereby preparing to take Spanish 2 as a freshman in high school).

 Art lessons are held once a week for Kindergarten and Elementary students.
 Throughout the year, students explore working with different media, such as pencil, various types of paint, crayon, pastels, and clay.
 They learn basic drawing and painting techniques, create ceramic items, explore the styles of famous artists, and more!
 We provide opportunities for students to take part in special art shows and contests.

-At the Primary level, creative movement and song are done on a daily basis, mainly during circle time.
+At the Primary level, creative movement and song are daily activities, mainly during circle time.
 For the Primary and Elementary levels, other musical opportunities include preparation for “Holidays Around the World” Celebration/Musical Program in December and the Graduation/Musical Program in June.
 Additionally, Suzuki violin lessons are available on-site, as are private lessons in piano, guitar, and voice (at an additional fee).